-Equine Facilitated Therapy and Coaching
+Equine Facilitated Therapy

-WHAT IS EQUINE FACILITATED SOMATIC THERAPY?
+WHAT IS EQUINE FACILITATED SOMATIC THERAPY

-Equine Therapy is a type of therapy that combines somatic (body-centered) awareness with equine (horse-based) activities.
-It is a type of experiential therapy that uses the power of the relationship between horses and humans, to help people heal and unburden themselves from trauma, as well as learn about who they are, and develop their strengths and qualities accordingly.
+Equine Facilitated Therapy is a type of therapy that combines somatic (body-centered) awareness with equine (horse-based) interaction.
+It is a type of experiential therapy that uses the power of connection and the relationship between horses and humans to help people heal and transform.
+The therapy involves the client engaging in gentle explorations in relationship to themselves and the horse(s), the natural world and their own felt experience.

 • Become more aware of their body and emotions and relational styles.

-• Explore and benefit from co and self regulation
+• Explore and benefit from co and self regulation.

 • Benefit from the healing attunement between themselves and the horse(s) and develop a safe experience of right to right brain connection.

-• Explore a wider experience of ‘self’ that includes others and their environment
+• Explore a wider experience of ‘self’ that includes others and their environment.

 • Gain insight into how their past, and their present moment responses impact their lives and interactions.